sourcebots/docs/reference.md

 ### robot.CartCoord
 Class that represents a set of cartesian coordinates
  - **Properties**
-  - x: x-axis cartesian coordinate.
+  - x: x-axis cartesian coordinate in meters.
-  - y: y-axis cartesian coordinate.
+  - y: y-axis cartesian coordinate in meters.
-  - z: z-axis cartesian coordinate.
+  - z: z-axis cartesian coordinate in meters.

 ---